Hugh Canoun: Judge

 He was appointed to the Irish Court of Common Pleas (which was then usually called "the Bench") in 1308, on the nomination of Piers Gaveston, the Lord Lieutenant of Ireland and prime Royal favourite.
-He was also made Chief Escheator of Ireland in 1310 and a justice in eyre i.e. an itinerant justice in the same year, along with Walter de Cusack and David le Blond, though he seems to have sat only in County Dublin.
-This may have been the last Dublin eyre: the system gradually fell into disuse in Ireland from about 1280 onwards and was obsolete by 1325.
-In any case, the eyre ended the following year after objections from the Dubliners that the judges were applying English law, rather than local customary law.
+He was also made Chief Escheator of Ireland in 1310 and a justice in eyre i.e. an itinerant justice, in the same year, along with Walter de Cusack and David le Blond, though he seems to have sat only in County Dublin.
+This may have been the last Dublin eyre (circuit): the system gradually fell into disuse in Ireland from about 1280 onwards and was obsolete by 1325.
+In any case, the Dublin eyre ended the following year after objections from the litigants that the judges were applying English law, rather than local customary law.
 In 1310 and again in 1311 he was hearing the assizes in County Carlow.

 In 1311 he was "impleaded", i.e. prosecuted, at Westminster on charges connected to the conduct of his judicial duties.
 He took the precaution of obtaining letters of protection from several of the leading figures in Ireland, including the Earl of Ulster and the Justiciar of Ireland, John Wogan, and their support resulted in the charges being dropped.
 He was held in high regard by his judicial colleagues, one of whom, possibly Sir Richard de Exeter, wrote a letter describing Hugh as "the man most knowledgeable in the various kinds of business which concern the King".

-He resigned, or was removed from the Court of Common Pleas in 1315, and was replaced by William of Bardfield.
+He resigned, or was removed, from the Court of Common Pleas in 1315, and was replaced by William of Bardfield.
 He was appointed a justice of the Justiciar's Court in the same year, and served as Deputy Justiciar in 1316.
 He was also appointed Chief Justice in Eyre.